amaroteam/front-end-challenge/challenge-description.md

 - Oh!
 Don't forget to show total value of cart.
 - Want more challenges?
 Add a filter to show only products `on_sale`.
 - Some products don't have all sizes available.
 Show only the ones on stock.
 - We like clean and testable code, right?
-Sincerely, we don't do an excellent code on this department, so this is a big bonus point.
+Test your application and components, it will be a big bonus point.

 ## How we'll evaluate